AustinLaurin/C-minus/README.md

 ![C- Logo](https://github.com/Abesuden/C-minus/blob/master/img/logo.png)

-As students of [Dr. Eggen's](unf.edu/~ree) compilers class, at the [University of North Florida](unf.edu), we decided to help create documentation for [Dr. Eggen's](unf.edu/~ree) C- language for all future students.
+As students of [Dr. Eggen's](unf.edu/~ree) Compilers class, at the [University of North Florida](unf.edu), we decided to help create documentation for [Dr. Eggen's](unf.edu/~ree) C- language for all future students.
 The main motivation came from the fact that Google does not have every answer and when we tried to search for knowledge on the C- language, we could not find anything of use.
 Hopefully this helps all future students with understanding the C- language and have it help to build the compiler.

 ## Table of Contents